 The progressive component requirement is dependent on our size (leverage exposure) and the market share of our domestic systemically relevant business and is subject to potential capital rebates that may be granted by FINMA.
 Effective in 2016, FINMA set our progressive component requirement at 5.07% for 2019.
 The progressive component requirement may be met with CET1 capital or low-trigger capital instruments.
 In order to qualify, low-trigger capital instruments must convert into common equity or be written off if the CET1 ratio falls below a specified percentage, the lowest of which may be 5%.
 In addition, until the end of 2017, the progressive component requirement may also be met with high-trigger capital instruments.
-Both high- and low-trigger capital instruments must comply with the Basel III minimum requirements for tier 2 capital (including subordination, point-of-non-viability loss absorption and minimum maturity).
+Both high- and low-trigger capital instruments for tier 2 capital (including subordination, point-of-non-viability loss absorption and minimum maturity).